astronomer/docs/software/install-airgapped.md

 ## TODO FIND home
-Your `values.yaml` file should include the following configurations alongside the configurations you copied in Step 6.
+Your `values.yaml` file should include the following configurations alongside the configurations you copied in Step TODO.
 For more example configuration files, see the [Astronomer GitHub](https://github.com/astronomer/astronomer/tree/master/configs).

 ## TODO disable install domain by default